mgoold/redshift_dev/README.md

 # Redshift Devlopment Practice

-## This repo is dedicated to doing postgresql code and includes the python code for faking the data to use in practice.
+## This repo is dedicated to practicing postgresql code and includes the python code for faking the data to use in that practice.
 ### Assumptions
 This practice assumes that:
 * you've run the notebooks to create the redshift data to load into the tables.
 The related code for each exercise